derecode/TradeDataAnalysis/README.md

 ## Installation
 To install all of the libraries at once from a conda environment, run the following:

-- `conda install numpy pandas matplotlib seaborn`
+- `conda install numpy pandas matplotlib seaborn py7zr`

 ## Files
 - **main.py:** Main python script file to produce intended tables and figures outputs.